Label: MOTPOLY XR- lacosamide capsule, extended release

 • Pediatric patients weighing at least 50 kg:

-• Initial dosage for treatment of partial-onset seizures is 100 mg once daily (2.1)
+• Initial dosage for treatment of partial-onset seizures or adjunctive therapy for primary generalized tonic-clonic seizures is 100 mg once daily (2.1)

 • Increase dosage based on clinical response and tolerability, no more frequently than once per week (2.1)